memicemir/TSE/README.md

 ------------------------------------------------------------------------------------------------------------

-Running TSE program (The steps of preparing the estimator for run are enumerated):
+Running TSE program (The steps of preparing the estimator for run are enumerated in the interface):

 1. If directory path shown is “C:\DSSAT47”, do NOT modify!
 If the path is not “C:\DSSAT47” (This means that TSE folder was not copied to the “C:\DSSAT47\Tools”), then navigate to TSE folder and select it.
 It will be explained later in more details.